mrlacey/VsixCommon/README.md

 This is a targets file that handles the automatic signing of Release builds.

-Refefernce this file by adding the following (adjust path as necessary) to the end of the csproj file of the extension you wish to sign.
+Refernce this file by adding the following (adjust path as necessary) to the end of the csproj file of the extension you wish to sign.

 ```xml
   <Import Project="..\..\..\VsixCommon\signvsix.targets"/>